-STANDARD 40.3 The agency has a written directive(s) that defines command protocol for situations involving personnel of different components engaged in a single operation.

-Commentary: The written directive will provide guidance as to who is in command of a particular operation when personnel from two or more components are included in a single operation.
-(Example - who is in charge if patrol and detective personnel are present at the scene of an incident?)
+OPERATIONS STANDARD 40.3 The agency has a written directive(s) that defines command protocol for situations involving personnel of different components engaged in a single operation. whei written directive will provide guidance as to who is in command of a particular operation n personnel from two or more components are included in a single operation.
+(Example o is in charge if patrol and detective personnel are present at the scene of an incident?)